strus38/Globot/serre/README.md

-# Serre - Project for raising peppers on a secured environment
+# Serre - Project for raising peppers in a secured environment

 ## Overview